pin3dev/pin3dev/README.md

 - 🌱 I’m currently learning C and Shell at [42Porto](https://www.42porto.com/), C++ and Unity at [Alura](https://www.alura.com.br/)

-- 💼 I have experience with **3D architectural environment design**, and great enthusiasm for game development.
+- 💼 I have experience with **3D architectural environment design**, and great enthusiasm about game development.

-- 📝 I (do not) regularly write articles on [GitBook](https://app.gitbook.com/o/aRI5hAvCazdt1dOmpZmd/home)
+- 📝 I (do not) regularly write portugueses articles in [GitBook](https://app.gitbook.com/o/aRI5hAvCazdt1dOmpZmd/home) about the 42 projects

 - 💬 Ask me about **C and C++**